RFernandezNixxes/boogy90.github.io/RootSignaturesAsm.md

 }
 ```

+We will be going over different types of root signatures and how they change the generated assembly.
+Lets start with: `D3D12_ROOT_PARAMETER_TYPE_DESCRIPTOR_TABLE`.

 ### D3D12_ROOT_PARAMETER_TYPE_DESCRIPTOR_TABLE

-We start out with a root signature that has one entry for our pixel shader.
-A `D3D12_ROOT_PARAMETER_TYPE_DESCRIPTOR_TABLE` with range type set to `D3D12_DESCRIPTOR_RANGE_TYPE_CBV`.
+We start out with a root signature that is composed of one descriptor table of type `D3D12_DESCRIPTOR_RANGE_TYPE_CBV`.
 Compiling the pixel shader together with the root signature gives us the following assembly:

 ```
   s_version     UC_VERSION_GFX10 | UC_VERSION_W64_BIT   // 000000000000: B0802004